Monday, January 16, 2012

 A "Killer" Find

-In March 2009, my grandson Nathan and I took our kayaks out to the Pedernales River in central Texas.
+In March 2009, my grandson Nathan and I took our kayaks to the Pedernales River in central Texas.
 Despite the Texas drought, this stretch of the river at the U.S. 281 crossing is dammed, providing a suitable small lake for us to paddle on.
-Nathan was seven at the time, but he easily handled his own kayak as we explored the river for turtles, fish, and birds and enjoyed the Texas spring sunshine.
+Nathan was seven then, but he easily handled his kayak as we explored the river for turtles, fish, and birds and enjoyed the Texas spring sunshine.

-We didn't find arrowheads, gold coins, or early bottles, but there were pieces of rusty barbed wire, interesting rocks, raccoon tracks and deer droppings – also known as "smart pills" – yes, I shared that old joke with the grandsons years ago.
+We didn't find arrowheads, gold coins, or old bottles, but there were pieces of rusty barbed wire, interesting rocks, raccoon tracks, and deer droppings – also known as "smart pills" – yes, I shared that old joke with the grandsons years ago.

-Nathan was busy filling his pockets with suitable rocks when he found something else.
+When he found something else, Nathan was busy filling his pockets with suitable rocks.
 "What's this, Pops?" he asked as he handed me his most recent find.
 It was a piece of broken crockery or pottery, and a nice one because it had part of a name imprinted in the clay.
 It was about two and one-half inches from top to bottom, and the readable letters were "Wm" on the top line and "CROB" on the second line.
 The outside was a nice mottled tan glaze, and the inside had a shiny brown glaze.

 Nathan's pottery shard

-I told Nathan it was likely a shard from a stoneware jug and that it was perhaps a hundred years old.
+I told Nathan it was likely a shard from a stoneware jug and perhaps a hundred years old.
 I thought we might be able to find out more about it from the lettering since there is a lot of recorded history about early Texas pottery.
 We talked a little about the importance and use of crocks and jugs to early settlers and about their manufacture.
-Nathan agreed to let me take the piece home and photograph it do some internet research to try to identify it.
+Nathan agreed to let me take the piece home, photograph it, and do some internet research to try to identify it.

-I looked at lists of early Texas potters on the internet, hoping for a hit, and I tried to figure out words or names that might fit the letters we had, but I didn't have much luck.
-Then I emailed a scan of the piece to two friends, Fraser Harris, a potter and collector of early crocks, and Larry Jones, another collector.
+I looked at lists of early Texas potters on the internet, hoping for a hit.
+I tried to figure out words or names that might fit the letters we had, but I didn't have much luck.
+Then, I emailed a scan of the piece to two friends: Fraser Harris, a potter and collector of early crocks, and Larry Jones, another collector.

-After working for 20 years at his own nursery business near Austin, Radam came down with malaria, and he theorized that he might cure human diseases in the same way he had been curing the diseases of plants.
-He tried several concoctions and after six months of drinking the potions, declared himself cured.
-Radam claimed the potion was a complex process that used sulfur, sodium nitrate, manganese oxide, sandalwood, and potassium chloride.
+After working for 20 years at his own nursery business near Austin, Radam contracted malaria.
+He theorized that he might cure human diseases in the same way he had been curing the diseases of plants.
+He tried several concoctions and, after six months of drinking the potions, declared himself cured.
+Radam claimed the potion resulted from a complex process using sulfur, sodium nitrate, manganese oxide, sandalwood, and potassium chloride.

 The first Microbe Killer jugs appear to have been salt-glazed stoneware manufactured by Meyer Pottery in Atascosa, just south of San Antonio.
-It seemed that Nathan had found a piece of one of those, and the jug had probably been thrown into a trash dump on or near the bank of the river.
+Nathan seemed to have found a piece of one of those jugs, and it had probably been thrown into a trash dump on or near the river's bank.

-Below is a stoneware jug that is similar to the the one that Nathan's pottery shard was from originally.
+Below is a stoneware jug similar to the one Nathan's pottery shard was originally a part of.

 http://drugstoremuseum.com

-Other types of bottles and and jugs were later used for the "Killer," and by 1890, the medicine was being made in a string of factories from coast to coast.
-It cost about 5 cents a gallon to produce and sold for 53 cents a jug.
+Other types of bottles and jugs were later used for the "Killer."
+By 1890, the medicine was being made in a string of factories from coast to coast.
+It cost about 5 cents a gallon to produce and was sold for 53 cents a jug.
 Radam also created a very noticeable trademark for his product.

 Radam's Microbe Killer label, 1887, Photo by Mary Margret